Non-profit accounting: The basics

 Six steps to get started as a non-profit

-There are some hoops to jump through before you can start running your not-for-profit business:
+There are some hoops to jump through before you can start running your non-profit business:

 File the necessary paperwork with the appropriate government agency.
 It's easy to forget to do this, but you may be liable for extra taxes if you don't do it on time.

-Laws vary: in the US, for example, you can apply for Federal and State tax exemptions as a 501(c)(3) organization.
+A big advantage of non-profit entities is tax exemption.
 Again, do this early on to get the most benefit from it.
 Note that although your business is tax-exempt, your employees will still have to pay taxes.

 Good quality non-profit accounting software can help you here, allowing you to run through different forecasts and scenarios.
 Play with the numbers and see which plan works best for you.